Singularities on Fano fibrations and beyond: Abstract

 \section{Abstract}

-In this paper we investigate singularities on fibrations and related topics.
-We prove a conjecture of Shokurov and M$^{\rm c}$Kernan on singularities on Fano type fibrations and a conjecture of the author on singularities on log Calabi-Yau fibrations.
+In this paper, we investigate singularities on fibrations and related topics.
+We prove conjectures of M$^{\rm c}$Kernan and Shokurov on singularities on Fano type fibrations and a conjecture of the author on singularities on log Calabi-Yau fibrations.
 From these we derive a variant of a conjecture of M$^{\rm c}$Kernan and Prokhorov on rationally connected varieties with nef anti-canonical divisor.

-We discuss other applications including existence of bounded klt complements and gonality of fibres of del Pezzo fibrations.
+We present further applications to other problems including boundedness of klt complements for Fano fibrations over curves, torsion index of rationally connected Calabi-Yau pairs, and gonality of fibres of del Pezzo fibrations.

 We prove a general result on controlling multiplicities of fibres of certain fibrations (not necessarily of Fano type) which is the key ingredient of the proofs of the above results.